Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

 Try to compile these programs using the programming environment of your choice.

 ???
 Solution "Click to see the solution."
-    We'll use the default version of the programming environment, but in case you want to use a particular version, e.g., the 22.08 version, and want to be very sure that all modules are loaded correctly from the start you could consider using
+    We'll use the default version of the programming environment (22.12 at the moment of the course in May 2023), but in case you want to use a particular version, e.g., the 22.08 version, and want to be very sure that all modules are loaded correctly from the start you could consider using